Skip to content

 PyPortfolioOpt

-• PyPortfolioOpt is a popular financial portfolio optimization package that includes both classical methods (Markowitz 1952 and Black-Litterman), suggested best practices (e.g covariance shrinkage), along with many recent developments and novel features, like L2 regularisation, shrunk covariance, and hierarchical risk parity.
+• PyPortfolioOpt is a popular financial portfolio optimization package that includes both classical methods (Markowitz 1952 and Black-Litterman), suggested best practices (such as covariance shrinkage), and many recent developments and novel features, like L2 regularization, shrunk covariance, and hierarchical risk parity.

 Tutorial